jwellone/custom-player-loop/README.md

 # custom-player-loop(ver1.0.0)
-Can Customize the player loop from the settings window.
+Can customize the player loop from the settings window.

+This feature is one of the "UniExtensions" developed by jwellone Inc for Unity.

 # GET STARTED
 - Import the package.